Comprehensive binocular vision exams, vision therapy, and prism solutions for children and adults.

 Prism Glasses for Double Vision and Eye Strain

-Prism glasses help align images so the eyes can work together more comfortably and reduce visual strain.
-They are commonly used to relieve double vision, headaches, and visual imbalance caused by binocular vision dysfunction.
+Prism glasses help the eyes work together by aligning images.
+They help to reduce eye strain, double vision, headaches, and visual imbalance caused by binocular vision problems.

-Michigan Contact Lens provides precision prism prescriptions, including support for complex or high-prism cases.
+Michigan Contact Lens provides precise prism prescriptions.
+It includes support for complex or high-prism cases.

 Prism Lenses May Help With